kashafnaseer2007-boop/Project-Summarizer/README.md

 ---

-Made with ☕ and Python for developers who just want things to be working.
+Made with ☕ and Python for developers who just want things to be done.